SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(1-Project-Setup).md

 * `me.thebusybiscuit` (`me.****` is often used for individuals)
 * `com.example` (Use your website in reverse if you own one)
 * `com.google.example` (If you are part of an organization, Google for example, then use this format.
-Do not impersonate any organizations and only use this id if your project is made in the name of that organization) Do not impersonate any organizations and only use this id if your project is made in the name of that organization)
+Do not impersonate any organizations and only use this id if your project is made in the name of that organization)

 For most developers, we would recommend to just go with `me.yourname` (remember, all in lower case, use _ to express spaces).